LeandraBrits/RL_assignment2023/DQN/README.md

+## Double DQNs

-This part of the repo will be focused on implementing an agent using DQNs.
+This part of the repo will be focused on implementing an agent using DDQNs.

-* Leandra Brits and Rebekah van Wyk
+Much of the code here was extended from the starter code provided to us for the DQN lab.